tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### includedInPolicy

 - Name: bdqffdq:includedInPolicy
-- Definition: Assserts that a DataQualityNeed is part of a Policy.
+- Definition: Assserts that a bdqffdq:DataQualityNeed is part of a bdqffdq:Policy.

 ********************

 #### issueProperty

 - Name: bdqffdq:issueProperty
-- Definition: Category of object properties that apply to Issues.
+- Definition: Category of object properties that apply to bdqffdq:Issues.

 ********************

 #### measurementProperty

 - Name: bdqffdq:measurementProperty
-- Definition: Category of object properties that apply to Measures.
+- Definition: Category of object properties that apply to bdqffdq:Measures.

 ********************

 #### producesAssertion

 - Name: bdqffdq:producesAssertion
-- Definition: Connects an entity with an Assertion that the entity created.
+- Definition: Connects an entity with a bdqffdq:Assertion that the entity created.

 ********************

 #### reportProperty

 - Name: bdqffdq:reportProperty
-- Definition: Category of object properties that apply to Assertions.
+- Definition: Category of object properties that apply to bdqffdq:Assertions.

 ********************

 #### targetedIssue

 - Name: bdqffdq:targetedIssue
-- Definition: An Issue for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: A bdqffdq:Issue for which the data conformance with a bdqffdq:NeedConcept may be improved by accepting proposals from a bdqffdq:Amendment via a bdqffdq:ImprovementTarget.
 - Range [ owl:someValuesFrom bdqffdq:targetedIssue ]

 ********************